devzendo/digimorse/README.md

 This project is an attempt to modernise that.

 ## Project Status
 Project started September 2020.
 Currently in its early development / feasibility study phase.
+I'm working on the channel encoder, and am pretty much stuck at the moment, trying to encode/decode messages via low-density parity-check (LDPC) codes.
 There's no graphical user interface at the moment - the system is configured and used via a command line interface.

 # Overview
 This is an EXPERIMENT in taking Morse code, in real-time, encoding it, wrapping